-In this context, downloading is also referred to as upgrading.
+In this context, downloading and installing a firmware update is also referred to as upgrading.

 Download the switch software from a TFTP server and update the switch

 You can download a software (firmware) image from a TFTP server on your network to the switch.